-Canada's lumber subsidies are threatening America's Main Street economy.
+Canada's unfair trade in lumber is threatening America's Main Street economy.
 This is an issue of companies, fairness in trade, and economic stability for thousands of communities and hundreds of thousands of hardworking families across the U.S.